cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     gp_etcd_namespace='default'
     ```

-#### Step 3: Configure SSH keyless authentication for the `gpadmin` account
+#### Step 3: Configure SSH password-free login for the `gpadmin` account

-With the `gpadmin` user of the master host, use the `ssh-copy-id` command to configure keyless authentication.
-Here is an example:
+Use the `ssh-copy-id` command to configure password-free login by the `gpadmin` user of the master.
+For example:

 ```shell
 ssh-copy-id -f master